fabric8io/fabric8-ipaas/apiman/ReadMe.md

 ##Running Apiman on SSL

-If you'd like to run apiman over SLL then first double check you have the following system parameters set correctly:
+If you'd like to run apiman over SSL then first double check you have the following system parameters set correctly:

 KUBERNETES_DOMAIN = vagrant.f8
 KUBERNETES_NAMESPACE = default